swcarpentry/git-novice/reference.md

     git config --global color.ui "auto"
     git config --global core.editor "your_editor"

-Initialize a directory as a repository:
+Initialize the current working directory as a repository:

-    git init .
+    git init

 Display the status of the repository: